ABC Radio Brisbane: Local programs

 In December 2011, Steve Austin was announced as King's replacement.
 In December 2017, ABC announced that Breakfast with Craig Zonca and Rebecca Levingston would extend to 10am and a new show Focus Brisbane with Emma Griffiths will replace the Mornings show.
 In 2019, further changes saw the Brisbane Focus program discontinued - and the Mornings resumed with Rebecca Levingston as host.

-Afternoons is broadcast on ABC Radio Brisbane between 12.30pm and 3.30pm and is presented by Katherine Feeney.
-Between 12.30pm and 1.30pm the program is only heard on ABC Radio Brisbane and ABC Gold Coast.
+Afternoons is broadcast on 612 ABC Brisbane between 12.30pm and 3.30pm and is presented by Katherine Feeney.
+Between 12.30pm and 1.30pm the program is only heard on 612 ABC Brisbane and ABC Gold Coast.
 From 1.30pm to 3.00pm the program is statewide on the ABC Local Radio Queensland network.
-Between 3.00pm and 3.30pm the program is only heard on ABC Radio Brisbane.
+Between 3.00pm and 3.30pm the program is only heard on 612 ABC Brisbane.

 Drive is heard between 3.30pm and 6:30pm and is presented by Ellen Fanning.

 Evenings is heard from 7pm until 10pm Monday to Thursday and is simulcast on the regional ABC Local Radio Queensland network.
 Due to daylight saving time, the show is only broadcast from 7pm until 9pm during summer months.
 On Fridays, a national edition of Evenings hosted by Christine Anu is heard.
 Former ABC News television presenter David Curnow was appointed host of Evenings in late 2013.
 However, in December 2017, ABC announced that Kelly Higgins-Devine would replace David Curnow from January 2018.

 Saturday Breakfast is broadcast between 6am and 7:45am each week with Spencer Howson.
 The first hour of the program is dedicated to taking talkback calls with Gardening questions.

 Sunday Mornings is broadcast between 10am and 12pm on Sundays with Sally Rope.
 The program is simulcast on the ABC Local Radio Queensland's regional network between 10am and midday.

-ABC Radio Brisbane is managed by Local Manager Anthony Frangi and Content Director Matthew Connors.
+612 ABC Brisbane is managed by Local Manager Anthony Frangi and Content Director Matthew Connors.

 The Bradley

-The Bradley is an annual art competition run by ABC Radio Brisbane since 2022 where the public is invited to create an artwork about the year's chosen subject.
+The Bradley is an annual art competition run by 612 ABC Brisbane since 2022 where the public is invited to create an artwork about the year's chosen subject.